3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_02/w07d02/instructor_notes/promises.md

   -   Waiting for the **filesystem** to read from, or to write to, a file.

+  -   Hitting a 3rd party API for **authentication** (Facebook, Twitter, etc)

 In all of these examples, your JavaScript code is _waiting for something to happen_, and there's no telling how long that 'something' will take.

 So how can we tell our code to wait for something to finish?
 Node actually uses the same approach that the browser does -- callbacks.
 By setting a callback as an event handler, we can defer its execution until the event it's listening for occurs.
 Future steps can then be triggered by more callbacks.

   ```js
   var stepTwo = function(num){